-For best results, hand wash your garment in cold water and tumble dry.
+For best results at home, hand wash your garment in coldest water and tumble dry on high heat.

 If you hate hand washing, you can also machine wash in cold water.
-The hand-dyed nature of the fabric can cause some bleeding, so wash it by itself, or with like colored items.
+The hand-dyed nature of the fabric can cause some bleeding, especially with raw sulk, so wash it by itself, or with like colored items.

 Silk Velvet can be steamed to remove wrinkles, but can not be ironed.
-If you don't have a steamer, get your silk velvet garment damp, then tumble dry with a towel on high heat.
+If you don't have a steamer, get your silk velvet garment wet, wring it out, then tumble dry with a towel on high heat.
 This will fluff up the nap and usually removes wrinkles.
 This trick works for the other silks as well.

 Raw Silk and Silk Charmeuse can be steamed, or ironed on the reverse side.